 Complications arise when you have both tables and figures.
 Strictly speaking, figures are illustrations, drawings, photographs, graphs, and charts.
 Tables are rows and columns of words and numbers; they are not considered figures.

-For longer reports that contain dozens of figures and tables each, create separate lists of figures and tables.
+For longer techdocs that contain dozens of figures and tables each, create separate lists of figures and tables.
 Put them together on the same page if they fit, as shown in the illustration below.
 You can combine the two lists under the heading, "List of Figures and Tables," and identify the items as figure or table as is done in the illustration below.

 Introduction